 You will need to pay your excess if you’re in an accident and you make a claim, even if it wasn’t your fault.
 The good news is you may be able to recover this amount from your car insurance provider if there is evidence that the accident was someone else’s fault.

-We can't speak for other insurers but here at MORE THAN you will need to pay your excess.
+We can't speak for other insurers but with MORE THAN you will need to pay your excess.
 However, our Uninsured Driver Promise means that this will be refunded if the other party isn't insured.
 The driver will need to be identified as uninsured and the claim will need to be settled in your favour for the refund to take place.
 Also, as part of the Uninsured Driver Promise, if your No Claim Bonus was reduced at your policy renewal after being in an accident with an uninsured driver, it will be reinstated with any premium you’re owed.

 There are a few instances that you won’t need to pay your excess when making a claim.
 Some examples include: